lewis785/tempo-summary-email-cli/README.md

 # Tempo Summary Email CLI

 A command line interface used to generate a summary email of time recordings in tempo.
+It uses [tempo-summary-email](https://github.com/lewis785/tempo-summary-email).

 ## Installation